python-social-auth/social-docs/docs/backends/google.rst

     </script>

-Google OpenId
+Google OpenID
 -------------

-Google OpenId works straightforward, no settings are needed.
+Google OpenID works straightforward, no settings are needed.
 Domains or emails whitelists can be applied too, check the whitelists_ settings for details.